 We are big fans of oats in this house.
 We eat them for breakfast, use them in snacks and even in my favourite dessert.
 The reason we love them so much is that not only are they incredibly nutritious but we have found them to be a great option to support blood glucose management.

-Full of buttery oats, these no added sugar flapjacks really do make a tasty treat.
+Full of buttery oats, these refined sugar-free flapjacks really do make a tasty treat.
 But if you want an even more decadent flapjack, then make sure to check out my delicious Bakewell Flapjack with added cherry and almonds.

-In the UK a flapjack is a snack bar that is traditionally made with oats, butter, brown sugar and golden syrup.
-However, if you aren’t from the UK then this recipe will probably look similar to recipes you know called oats, cereal or granola bars.
+In the UK, a flapjack is a baked oat bar, quite different from the meaning in North America.
+These wholesome snack bars are typically made with oats, butter, brown sugar and golden syrup.
+However, if you aren’t from the UK then this recipe will probably look similar to recipes you know called an oat bar, cereal bar or granola bar.

 A flapjack recipe is typically quite simple.
 They are generally pretty sweet, buttery and either soft and chewy or a little harder and crumbly.
-These sugar free flapjacks tend to be a little more on the harder and crumbly side, as they are cooked for a little longer.
+These healthy flapjacks tend to be a little more on the harder and crumbly side, as they are cooked for a little longer.

 The Best Oats to use for Sugar Free Flapjacks